onichandame/dcmio/git.md

    * select 'Local Branch' then **Checkout**

-4. Now go to the folder where *dcmio* is stored and you have the latest developing version of branch `dbranch`
+4. Now go to the folder where *dcmio* is stored and you have the latest developing version of branch `dev`